nikbearbrown/mba-management/chapters/15-external-and-internal-organizational-environments-and-corporate-culture.md

 ### Warm-up

-**Exercise 15.1** *(LO: read the external environment).* Take a company you know — your employer, a company you use as a customer, a startup you follow.
-Use PESTEL to map the external pressures.
-Write down at least one force in each dimension that affects the company.
-Which dimension do you think is creating the most urgent pressure right now?
+1. **PESTEL scan, one company.** Pick an organization you know — your employer, a company you use regularly, or a startup you follow.
+Scan it against all six PESTEL dimensions.
+Write at least one specific force per dimension.
+Then identify which two dimensions currently create the most urgent pressure for that company.
+What makes those two the most urgent rather than the others? *(Tests: PESTEL framework, prioritization among environmental forces)*

-**Exercise 15.2** *(LO: match structure to environment).* For each of the following environments, which organizational structure would be most appropriate, and why? (a) A nonprofit providing food to homeless people in a single city. (b) A multinational pharmaceutical company developing new drugs. (c) A data-analytics firm whose customers span multiple industries and geographies. (d) A manufacturing plant producing ball bearings to specification.
+2. **Structure-environment fit.** For each of the following organizations, identify whether a mechanistic or organic structure is the better fit, and explain why: (a) a nuclear power plant; (b) a software startup building a new consumer product; (c) a hospital emergency department; (d) a university research lab studying a new disease.
+Where does the simple mechanistic/organic distinction break down — are there parts of any of these organizations that require a different structure than the whole? *(Tests: mechanistic vs. organic, fit logic, within-organization variation)*

-**Exercise 15.3** *(LO: identify culture layers).* Observe an organization you participate in (your company, a club, a sports team, a class).
-Identify at least one artifact, one espoused value, and one basic assumption.
+3. **Identify the three layers.** Think of an organization you've belonged to or observed.
+Identify one specific artifact, one espoused value, and one basic assumption.
 Do they align?
-What would change if they didn't have to?
+If the espoused value and the basic assumption conflict, what does that conflict look like in practice — what behavior does it produce? *(Tests: Schein's three-layer model, artifact interpretation, espoused vs. enacted distinction)*

 ### Application

+4. **The suppressed signal.** You're a mid-level manager at a company whose leadership has just dismissed a technology threat that you believe is real.
+The dismissal was entirely logical from within the company's current basic assumptions about its business.
+Using Schein's model, explain: (a) what basic assumption is producing the dismissal, (b) what artifact or espoused value would have to change before the threat could be taken seriously, and (c) what would have to happen in the external environment to make the basic assumption visibly costly. *(Tests: Schein's three layers applied to strategic failure, culture as filter on environmental signals)*

-**Exercise 15.4** *(LO: culture-environment fit).* A consumer-goods company that has operated as a hierarchy culture (lots of process, centralized decision-making, emphasis on stability and predictability) is entering fast-moving markets where agility matters.
-The CEO wants to shift to adhocracy.
-What would have to change in (a) structure, (b) incentives, (c) hiring and promotion, (d) the stories people tell about the company?
+5. **Competing values, competing fits.** A consumer goods company that has operated as a hierarchy culture (process, stability, centralized authority) is entering a fast-moving market segment that rewards fast iteration and experimentation.
+Using the competing values framework, diagnose the mismatch.
+What would have to change in structure, incentives, hiring, and the stories the company tells about success for the culture to shift?
+What's the most likely point of failure in that change effort? *(Tests: competing values framework, culture-environment fit, culture change conditions)*

-**Exercise 15.5** *(LO: diagnose a strategy-culture mismatch).* A company has a strategy to move upmarket and sell premium products to discerning customers.
-Its culture, built over decades of competing on price, emphasizes rapid production and cost control.
-Using Schein's three layers, explain where this culture-strategy mismatch would show up.
-How might it sabotage the strategy?

-**Exercise 15.6** *(LO: structure-environment trade-off).* You're launching a new division in a company that uses a divisional structure.
-The parent company is mechanistic (clear rules, centralized authority).
-Your division operates in a rapidly changing market.
-What structure would you propose for the division, and what pressure would you expect from the parent organization?
+6. **Porter vs. PESTEL.** A traditional taxi company in a major city had favorable five-forces dynamics in 2010: high barriers to entry (medallion system), limited substitutes, reasonable customer loyalty, moderate supplier power.
+By 2016, it was in financial crisis.
+Use PESTEL to explain what Porter's five forces missed.
+Which PESTEL dimension produced the disruption?
+What was the signal, and when was it first visible? *(Tests: PESTEL vs. five forces, technological forces, boundary of industry definitions)*

 ### Synthesis

-**Exercise 15.7** *(LO: culture change).* You're the new CEO of a company that has failed to innovate for a decade.
-The culture still revolves around the business model that used to work but is now threatened.
-You have three years before the board expects results.
-Using the conditions for successful culture change, design a plan.
-What would you change first, and why?

-**Exercise 15.8** *(LO: competing values framework).* Map the culture of an organization you know using the competing values framework (clan, adhocracy, market, hierarchy).
-Then map the culture of a competitor or peer organization.
-Do the different cultures explain differences in their strategic choices or competitive positioning?
+7. **The Gerstner test.** IBM in 1993 and Kodak in 2000 both faced existential environmental pressure.
+IBM adapted; Kodak didn't.
+Using the four conditions for culture change from the chapter — existential pressure, leadership authority over structure and incentives, early success through the new model, and sustained attention to symbols — compare the two cases.
+Which conditions were present at IBM and absent at Kodak?
+What does the comparison suggest about why one culture changed and the other didn't? *(Tests: culture change conditions, comparative case analysis, causal identification)*

+8. **Design the culture audit.** You've just joined an organization as a new leader.
+You have ninety days before you take any significant action.
+Design a culture audit — a systematic process for diagnosing the organization's basic assumptions — that you would run in those ninety days.
+What would you observe?
+Who would you talk to, and what would you ask?
+What behaviors and outcomes would you treat as evidence?
+How would you distinguish espoused values from basic assumptions in what you hear? *(Tests: Schein's three layers applied diagnostically, artifact interpretation, distinguishing rhetoric from reality)*

+9. **The path dependence trap.** An organization has been highly successful in a stable environment for twenty years.
+Its culture is strong — basic assumptions are widely shared, artifacts are coherent, espoused values are enacted.
+The environment is now shifting significantly.
+Using the chapter's argument, explain why the organization's cultural strength is now a liability rather than an asset.
+What specific mechanism converts cultural coherence into resistance to change?
+What intervention would have the highest probability of breaking the pattern? *(Tests: culture-environment fit, strong culture as liability in shift, path dependence, culture change intervention)*

+### Challenge

+10. **The Blockbuster brief.** You are advising the leadership of a company that, like Blockbuster in 2000, faces a clear environmental threat that its current culture is processing as manageable rather than existential.
+The threat is visible in the PESTEL scan.
+The basic assumptions are running the company toward the old model.
+Write a two-page brief to the CEO making the case for treating the threat as existential.
+Your brief should: identify the specific environmental force (using PESTEL), name the basic assumption that is producing the dismissal, explain why changing espoused values alone won't be sufficient, propose one structural change and one incentive change that would begin to shift the basic assumption, and specify what early evidence would tell you the change is working.
+Do not write a generic culture-change prescription — make it specific to the company and the threat you've identified. *(Tests: PESTEL applied to strategic urgency, Schein's three layers in action, culture change conditions, integration of structure and culture)*

 ---

-## Chapter summary
+## Summary

-Organizations operate in two environments at once.
-The external environment — the market, the technology, the regulations, the social forces, the economy — creates the selection pressure.
-The organization that reads the environment well and matches its structure and culture to what the environment demands is the one that survives.

-The external environment can be read using frameworks like PESTEL and Porter's five forces.
-The reading is never complete — some shifts are visible, others arrive as surprises — but training yourself to scan the landscape is the basic skill of organizational leadership.
+Organizations exist inside two environments: the external environment, which creates selection pressure through political, economic, sociocultural, technological, environmental, and legal forces; and the internal environment of structure and culture, which determines whether the organization responds to that pressure or is paralyzed by it.

+External environments change in ways that can be partially anticipated through systematic scanning — PESTEL for the broad landscape, Porter's five forces for the competitive arena.
+The failure isn't usually in the scanning.
+It's in what the organization does with what it sees.

-Structure is how an organization arranges itself in response to the environment it reads.
-Mechanistic structures suit stable environments; organic structures suit turbulent ones.
-The choice of structure is not arbitrary — it's a bet about what the organization needs to do.
-Choosing the wrong structure constrains what the organization can do even if the strategy is right.
+Structure is a response to environmental demand.
+Mechanistic structures — hierarchical, rule-bound, specialized — fit stable environments where consistency and efficiency are the competitive advantage.
+Organic structures — flat, participatory, role-flexible — fit turbulent environments where adaptation speed is the competitive advantage.
+The wrong structure for the environment constrains what the organization can do regardless of how good the strategy is.

-Culture is the set of shared assumptions that determines what people actually do.
-It operates at three levels: artifacts (visible symbols), espoused values (what the organization says it believes), and basic assumptions (what people actually believe).
-These levels often misalign.
-When they do, the basic assumptions usually win out.
+Culture operates in three layers: artifacts (visible and observable but hard to interpret), espoused values (what the organization says it believes), and basic assumptions (what people actually act on).
+The layers frequently misalign.
+When they do, basic assumptions win.
+Culture changes slowly, requires genuine pressure, and requires success through the new model — not just rhetoric about the new model.

-Culture can change, but the change is slow and fragile.
-It requires existential pressure, new leadership, success through the new model, and sustained attention to symbols and incentives.
-Without all these conditions, culture reverts.

-The organizations that fail are often the ones that were exquisitely well-designed for the environment they used to operate in.
-They see the new environment coming.
-They have the resources to respond.
-What they lack is the cultural permission to let go of the past.
-That's the real cost of culture-environment mismatch — not that the organization can't compete, but that it chooses not to.

----

-## Connections forward

-Chapter 16 covers organizational structure in more depth and introduces models for how organizations change.
-You'll see that structure and culture are levers — tools for leadership to pull when the environment shifts and the organization needs to move.
-The frameworks in this chapter (PESTEL, the competing values framework, Schein's three layers) are the diagnostic tools you use to understand what the levers should move toward.

-Chapter 17 covers human resource management.
-The choices organizations make in hiring, training, and compensation are among the most visible ways that culture gets encoded and transmitted.
-When a new CEO wants to shift culture, one of the first places to look is the hiring profile and the promotion criteria — these are the mechanisms by which basic assumptions get baked into who joins the organization.

----

-## Tags

-organizational culture; external environment; PESTEL; mechanistic and organic structures; Schein's culture model; strategy-culture fit; Kodak; Blockbuster; case study; organizational design; competing values framework.

----

-**What would change my mind:** Evidence that culture is less consequential for organizational survival than structural fit.
-The research literature is mixed on this; some findings suggest structure matters more than culture for performance.
-If that evidence is stronger than I think, the weighting in this chapter should shift.

-**Still puzzling:** Why organizations don't learn from visible case studies like Kodak and Blockbuster.
-The patterns are clear.
-The outcomes are well-documented.
-Yet companies continue to make the same mistakes.
-The gap between knowing and doing might be psychological (people's attachment to the status quo), structural (incentives that reward short-term results over long-term adaptation), or cultural (basic assumptions about change that the organization can't override).
-Probably all three.
-I'd like to understand the balance better.
+The organizations that fail are often the ones with the most coherent, well-adapted cultures — cultures built through decades of success in the world that used to exist.
+That success is what makes them resistant to the world that's arriving.
+They can see it coming.
+They can't make themselves move toward it.
+That gap — between perceiving the future and being constituted to respond to it — is what this chapter is about.

 ---

 ## LLM Exercise — Chapter 15: External and Internal Organizational Environments and Corporate Culture